Borderline Personality Disorder

 Systems Training for Emotional Predictability and Problem Solving, or STEPPS.
 This trains you to use tools to manage your reactions to certain situations.
 Family and friends are also trained.

-Medications can also help some people with BPD.
-Neuroleptic and atypical antipsychotic medication can help with some symptoms.
-Antidepressant and antianxiety medication can be used to treat symptoms of depression or anxiety that may happen at the same time as BPD.
+Medicines can also help some people with BPD.
+Neuroleptic and atypical antipsychotic medicine can help with some symptoms.
+Antidepressant and antianxiety medicine can be used to treat symptoms of depression or anxiety that may happen at the same time as BPD.

 If you have severe symptoms, you may need hospital care for a time.